MaxLeap/Docs/en/UserManual/Guide/CloudData.md

 ## Introduction

 ### What is Cloud Data
-Cloud Data is the data storage service provided by Leap Cloud.
-It is based on the `LCObject` and each `LCObject` contains several key-values.
-All `LCObject` are stored in Leap Cloud, you can perform operations towards them with iOS/Android Core SDK.
-Besides, Leap Cloud  provides some special objects, like `LCUser`, `LCRole`, `LCFile` and `LCGeoPoint`.
-They are all based on `LCObject`.
+Cloud Data is the data storage service provided by MaxLeap.
+It is based on the `MLObject` and each `MLObject` contains several key-values.
+All `MLObject` are stored in MaxLeap, you can perform operations towards them with iOS/Android Core SDK.
+Besides, MaxLeap  provides some special objects, like `MLUser`, `MLRole`, `MLFile` and `MLGeoPoint`.
+They are all based on `MLObject`.

 ### Why is Cloud Data Nccessary